Fort Lauderdale Pedestrian Accident Attorneys

 At Meldon Law, our Fort Lauderdale pedestrian accident attorneys are here to help you through this terrifying and difficult time.
 We know that you need money now to pay for medical expenses and care.
 That is why we fight insurance companies aggressively to help you get maximum compensation.
 Our law firm has the experience needed to tackle these catastrophic cases—and win.

-Our lawyers have successfully represented numerous pedestrian accident survivors in Fort Lauderdale and throughout Florida.
+Our attorneys have successfully represented numerous pedestrian accident survivors in Fort Lauderdale and throughout Florida.
 We know what it takes to win these cases, and we fight aggressively for our clients every step of the way.
-Our pedestrian accident lawyers are not afraid to take large insurers head-on.
+Our pedestrian accident attorneys are not afraid to take large insurers head-on.
 We know the tactics they use, and we use this knowledge to help our clients fight back and obtain the compensation they need—and deserve.

 In one of our cases, we obtained a $1.25 million settlement for an injured pedestrian after an accident left her with severe lower back injuries, resulting in the implantation of a spinal stimulator.

 Proving Liability After a Fort Lauderdale Pedestrian Accident